 The search for a new treatment begins in the laboratory with scientific research about a particular disease and to identify potential compounds that can be made into drugs to treat the disease.
 Potential compounds are analyzed for their physical and chemical properties, first in the laboratory and then in animals to determine their pharmacologic properties and toxic effects.
 Before a new drug can be approved for use in humans, it must be thoroughly tested in the laboratory.

-if a drug is safe and effective, at what doses it works best and what the side effects are.
+Clinical trials are studies using the drug in humans, designed to identify new and better treatments for diseases.
+Clinical trials determine if a drug is safe and effective, at what doses it works best and what the side effects are.
 The organization Pharmaceutical Research and Manufacturers of America estimates that only five in 5,000 compounds that enter preclinical testing make it to human testing, and only one of those five may be safe and effective enough to eventually reach pharmacy shelves.
 The process has been likened to looking for a needle in a haystack!

 Clinical trials are carried out in phases.
 Phase I determines how much of a new drug or treatment can be safely given to humans.
 A small number of patients (20-80) are given increasing dosages of the drug or treatment and carefully monitored for side effects.
 Phase II trials are conducted in even larger groups of people (100-300) to determine whether the new treatment actually destroys or slows progression of the disease and further evaluates the safety of the treatment.
 Phase III studies are conducted in even larger groups of patients to confirm the drug's effectiveness, monitor side effects, compare it to commonly used treatments and collect information that will allow the drug to be used safely.
 Following Phase III trials, FDA approval for marketing or rejection of the drug may occur.
 Following approval, Phase IV post-marketing studies are often initiated, which enable additional information about the drug's risks, benefits and optimal use to be gathered.